sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In order to run the exercises in this module, you will need to set up your environment first.

 1. Open Windows Explorer and browse to the module's **Source** folder.
-1. Right-click **Setup.ps1** and select **Run as administrator** to launch the setup process that will configure your environment and install the Source Code for this module.
+1. Right-click **Setup.ps1** and select **Run with PowerShell** to launch the setup process that will configure your environment and install the Source Code for this module.
 1. If the User Account Control dialog box is shown, confirm the action to proceed.

 <a name="Exercises"></a>